-Carson’s supporters say neurosurgeon defies presidential campaign expectations
+Carson’s supporters say doctor defies expectations

 Keego Harbor — Like many Republicans supporting Dr. Ben Carson’s presidential campaign, Novi resident Michael Allie is attracted to the famed neurosurgeon’s outsider appeal and “self-made man” life story that began in poverty on Detroit’s southwest side.

 But the retired software development executive is not quite convinced Carson can win the 2016 general election.

 “That’s a concern,” Allie said about Carson’s electability.
 “I’m still sorting that out.
 Because the only the thing that matters to me is winning the general election.
 I’m not locked in.”

 Allie’s uneasiness with Carson’s longevity in an unwieldy Republican presidential candidate field is a reflection of the challenges the political novice faces as he has risen to the top of polls conducted nationally and in Iowa, which hosts the first-in-the-nation nominating contest with its Feb.
 1 caucuses.

 “I want to see enough people relate to him that he can be a winner,” Allie said.